solid-contrib/information/solid-dictionary.md

 ### ACL file (Access Control List)
 Defines the properties associated with the level of access of a user.
 Comprised of classes (e.g., “Agent” this allows anyone and anything to access”)
+A user interface control panel, profile etc. Who/what is granted which access to each segment of each pod.
+From 'Pod Visable' then full access(owner) Invite only etc etc all the way down to 'View only' and 'Pod Not Visable'
+Only an "Agent/Oracle" can fully access a Pod if the Owner gives that consent for things like Recovery and maintaining trust.
+A way for certain segments of a Pod to Interlink and network with other segments of other Pods.

 ### File(s)
 A piece of data (of some type), that is stored on a pod server.
 This file has a url endpoint.